- Brand name

 Your doctor may need to check your condition more frequently.

-- adrenaline, a medicine used to treat allergic reactions
+- adrenaline, a medicine used to treat allergic reactions; or

 - certain medicines used to treat depression called monoamine oxidase inhibitors, such as phenelzine or tranylcypromine.